jporonovich/VicesAndEconomics/README.md

 *Please note, this is an ongoing project.
 I  clock-in a couple hours a week to move the needle but have no set timeline.*<br />

 ## Premise
 The subject or premise of this project, is to study the correlation between economic recessions and the use of vices such as alcohol, cannabis and tobacco.
-All while using as many analytics tools as posible (i.e. Excel, Python, R, PowerPoint, Etc.) <br />
+I undertook this project to hone my programing skills.
+While most of the analyst can easily be completed in excel. the way of the future is programing. <br />

 An article published on WebMD, “[As Economy Goes Down, Drinking Goes Up]( https://www.webmd.com/mental-health/addiction/news/20111013/as-economy-goes-down-drinking-goes-up)” suggested that drinking and alcohol consumption are inversely correlated in the United States. <br />